AndNab/OctoPrint-MouseMonitor/README.md

 ### Software

+The software only runs on Linux based systems (e.g. Octopi).
+The software requires access to the mouse device ("/dev/input/mice).
+On Octopi this should work out of the box.
+In case the command "cat /dev/input/mice" returns with a permission error, the following steps are required (replace %%%YOUR_UNIX_USERNAME%%% with your unix username):

+1.)
+Execute the command "sudo addgroup mouse"
+2.)
+Execute the command "sudo usermod -a -G mouse %%%YOUR_UNIX_USERNAME%%%" 3.)
+Create a file "/etc/udev/rules.d/75-mouse.rules" with the following content:
+        KERNEL=="mouse?", GROUP="mouse", MODE="660"
+        KERNEL=="mice", GROUP="mouse", MODE="660"
+4.)
+Reboot the system

 As an initial step, it may be necessary to first install the Raspbian Desktop from the `~/scripts` folder, having remoted into your Raspberry Pi.
 The `PyUserInput` Python module requires this as a dependency.
 Run `~/scripts/install-desktop` and reboot when it is finished.

 In **OctoPrint** -> **Settings** -> **Plugin Manager** -> **Get More...** -> **...from URL** -> `https://github.com/OutsourcedGuru/Octoprint-Spool-Sensor/archive/master.zip` -> **Install**